 Meeting the man who would become my husband, and the subsequent arrival of my three beautiful children, meant that for long periods there was no time or space for my paint and brushes.
 However, I continued over the years to paint and take art classes when I could.
 Recently, with my children becoming independent, it has been a great privilege to have the time and space to return to painting.

 I am passionate about the patterns of tukutuku which are the woven wall panels seen in whare tipuna, or meeting houses.
 My work is contemporary expression of negative-positive design elements of customary patterns evident in tukutuku (cross stitch weaving) and taniko (geometric weaving).
 Old or new, these patterns each convey different meanings, mythology and experiences.
 I have strong memories from my childhood of the tukutuku at the marae where my grandparents’ tangi (funeral) was held.
 It was an occasion where I had, perhaps for the first time, a strong sense of belonging and cultural identity.

 12th - 28th October 2018 - The Little Sprouts Charity Art Event + Art Auction.
-Group show at Pataka Art + Museum, Porirua, Wellington, New Zealand
+Group show at Pataka Art + Museum, Porirua, Wellington, New Zealand (Donation)

 29th June 2018 - Aho Tapu O Matariki Exhibition.
 Group show, Kura Gallery, Wellington, New Zealand

 31 May 2018 - 4 June 2018 The NZ Art Show, TSB Arena, Wellington, 31 May 2018 - 4 June 2018

 January 2018 - Cover illustration, Penguin Random House NZ, Maori Word A Day by Hemi Kelly